turingschool/front-end-curriculum/lessons/module-2/wai-aria.md

 <section class="call-to-action">
 ## In Groups
-- Checkout this [Menu-Example](https://www.w3.org/TR/wai-aria-practices/examples/menubar/menubar-1/menubar-1.html) with VoiceOver to see how screen readers interact with `aria-expanded1`
+- Checkout this [Menu-Example](https://www.w3.org/TR/wai-aria-practices/examples/menubar/menubar-1/menubar-1.html) with VoiceOver to see how screen readers interact with `aria-expanded`
 - Take turns explaining what states are.
 - What would be another example of state that your app might need?
 </section>